duebi/mesoHot/README.md

 - Matlab ver 2013b or above
 - Gibbs SeaWater (GSW) Oceanographic Toolbox of TEOS-10 available rom http://www.TEOS-10.org
 - lsqfitgm.m, lsqfitx.m and lsqfity.m available from http://www.mbari.org/index-of-downloadable-files/ (by E.T.
 Peltzer)
-- readHotDogs.m
+- fdr_bh.m for the Benjamini & Hochberg procedure available from https://www.mathworks.com/matlabcentral/fileexchange/27418-fdr-bh (v2.3 by David M. Groppe)
+- readHotDogs.m, plot_REG_phase_h.m, plot_REG_results_h.m, plot_REG_table_h.m, redbluecmap.m, subplot_labels.m, zerocmap.m

-The data/ folder contains altimetric data and HOT observations from the upper 200 m of the water column
+The auxiliary/ folder contains routines used within mesoHot.m and mesoHot_AR.m The data/ folder contains altimetric data and HOT observations from the upper 200 m of the water column.
+This folder needs to be added to your MATLAB path before calling mesoHot.m.

+Example of use (in MATLAB’s Command Window):

+[rs,pvals,rs_AR,pval_AR] =  mesoHot('pro’)

+Produces a plot showing the extreme quartile analysis for Prochlorochoccus in the upper 175 m of the water column & the correlation coefficients from the linear analysis and the autoregression residuals analysis.
+Function outputs are the correllation coefficients and p values.

-Benedetto Barone - Sep 2017
+Benedetto Barone and Ashley Coenen - Oct 2017